kuniyoshi/Time-StopWatchWithMessage/README.md

 NAME
 ====

-Time::StopWatchWithMessage - Calculate a interval between Previous and Current with a message
+Time::StopWatchWithMessage - Measure a interval between Previous and Current with a message

 SYNOPSIS
 ========